elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-11-a-short-break-for-meditation.markdown

 ### UserBundle

 Contains the models and tools necessary for working with front-end customers or back-end administrators.
-A basic authentication & authorization definition was also added, exploiting Symfony Secirity component.
+A basic authentication & authorization definition was also added, exploiting Symfony Security component.

 ### CartBundle